scryst/discord-to-site/README.md

 # Discord Server to Website Exporter

-This project allows you to export information from a Discord server (channels, roles, members, events) and display it on a web interface, with support for deployment to Render.
+This project allows you to export information from a Discord server (channels, roles, members, events) and display it on a web interface, with support for deployment to Render and integration with Vercel sites.

 ## Features

 - Export Discord server data to JSON files
 - Display server information on a web interface
+- Real-time data about online members and active channels
 - API endpoints for accessing Discord server data
 - Automated export functionality via API
 - CORS support for cross-origin requests
 - Robust error handling and logging
 - Deployment support for Render
+- Integration with Vercel sites (including v0.dev)

 ## Requirements